The Present Perfect

 2a Experience

-Remember, according to (1) above, we can't specify when we experienced it; the only thing that's relevant is that we experienced something, that we're familiar with something now, that we're not new to something now as a result of having experienced it at some point in our lives.
+Remember, according to (1) above, we can't specify when we experienced it; the only thing that's relevant is that we experienced something, that we're familiar with something now, that we're not new to something now as a result of having experienced it at some point in the past.
 And, of course, it's open-ended in the sense that you may experience it again.

 In this example from [001] Bird Watching, I make it clear that I'm not new to birds; that at some point in the past, I noticed them.
 Whether I noticed them once or more than once isn't relevant — only the fact that I did at least once and can now claim to not be a complete stranger to them as a result.